 What a delicious, powerful question, "must I write?"
 What a wonderful, terrifying prospect if your answer is “I must.”

 You can’t “just” be a writer, after all.
 This isn't the time to build your entire life and livelihood around your words.

 And yet, you do feel like there’s a writer within you (and you’re pretty sure there is a book inside you too), but you’ve got work to do first.

-At least for now, you write in order to support your business.
+At least for now, you write (in large part) in order to support your business.

-So, how do you manage both your professional practice and your writing practice in sustainable way?
+So, how do you manage both your professional practice, your creative practice, and your writing practice in sustainable way?

 I've asked myself this question so many times.
-And my answer is that it really is possible to make space in your life for both the working and the writing.
+And my answer is that it really is possible to make space in your life for the working, the creating, and the writing.